cwrc/ontology/README.md

 CWRC related ontology data.

 cwrc.owl - The main ontology in rdf/xml serialization.
+genre.owl - The genre ontology in rdf/xml serialization.

 http://sparql.cwrc.ca/testing/cwrc.owl and http://sparql.cwrc.ca/testing/genre.owl is the provisional / working copy (change to .ttl, .n3, etc... for other serialization).
 Updated on a continual basis with each copy.